vveizhang/Portfolio/readme.md

 ## Projects 6.
 [Marker Genes for Bipolar Disorder selection using mRMR](https://github.com/vveizhang/Gene-signature-to-predict-bipolar-disorder-from-whole-blood-RNA-seq)

-* Build a model to predict bipolar disorders from blood RNA-seq with only 10 features (genes), with 0.91 accuracy score.
+* Build a model to predict bipolar disorders from blood RNA-seq with only 30 features (genes), with AUROC of 0.91.

 * Use grid search to choose the best model from various algorithm including Random Forest, SVM, XGB/Gradient Boosting, LightGBM, Catboost to predict bipolar disorder.